-As of December 31, 2023, the Company paid a total of P4.46 billion for the acquisition of these properties including taxes and other land related expenses.
-Out of this, P4.27 billion was capitalized as part of Investment Properties.
+As of December 31, 2024, the Company paid a total of P4.51 billion for the acquisition of these properties including taxes and other land related expenses, of which an additional P50.79 million was incurred in 2024.
+A total P4.32 billion was capitalized as part of Investment Properties as of 2024.